yaourdt/rastertotpcl/README.md

 You can send TPCL commands directly to the printer for testing or advanced operations.
 See the `/tests` directory for examples of direct command scripts.

 This is useful for:
+- Printing of large batches of labels from specialized software
+- Implementing custom printer operations not available in the web interface
 - Testing specific TPCL commands
-- Debugging printer communication issues
-- Implementing custom printer operations not available in the web interface
-- Printing of large batches of labels from specialized software

 ## 6. File Locations Reference